MSPCA-Angell Headquarters

 Do I have to prove my assistance animal is required to stay with me?

-The law is very clear about what business owners may ask you if they are unsure if your animal is a Service Animal.
-There are only two question permitted:
+The law is very clear about what business owners may ask if they are unsure an animal is a Service Animal.
+There are only two questions permitted:

 1. Is the Service Animal required because of a disability?